 About Unitarian Universalism

-With its historical roots in the Jewish and Christian traditions, Unitarian Universalism is a liberal religion — a religion that keeps an open mind to the religious questions people have struggled with in all times and places.
-The Unitarian religion dates back to the sixteenth century in Europe, while the Universalist faith didn’t really take off until some English Universalists came to the United States in the late 1700s.
+With its historical roots in the Jewish and Christian traditions, Unitarian Universalism is a liberal religion — a religion that keeps an open mind to theology and the religious questions people have struggled with in all times and places.
+The Unitarian religion dates back to the sixteenth century in Europe, while the Universalist faith developed in America in the late 1700s.
 Then, in the 1960s the Unitarians and the Universalists merged, forming what is now the Unitarian Universalist faith.
-Read more about our history here.
+Read more about our history and theology here.

-We believe that personal experience, conscience and reason should be the final authorities in religion, and that in the end religious authority lies not in a book or person or institution, but within ourselves.
+We believe that personal experience, conscience and reason should be the final authorities in religion, and that in the end religious authority lies not in a book or person or institution, but within ourselves and our mutual accountability — our Covenant — with one another and with life itself.
 Unitarian Universalism is a “non-creedal” religion.
 We do not ask anyone to believe a specific set of doctrines.
 Our members practice their beliefs in many different ways.
-UUs value freedom of religion, use critical reason and even doubt to expand our understanding, cultivate tolerance to hear one another, and practice justice, which is “love with its sleeves rolled up.”
-The aspects of church that appeal to UUs include; community, care, social justice, connections, coffee hour, children, and activism.
+UUs value freedom of religion, use critical reason and even doubt to expand our understanding, cultivate tolerance to more deeply and compassionately hear one another, and practice justice, which is “love with its sleeves rolled up.”
+The aspects of church that appeal to UUs include spiritual awakening, connection to community, care for self and others, working for social and environmental justice, sharing fellowship and fun, nurturing children, and a common calling to activism.
 We have remarkable elders who have worked for justice and peace for decades.

 There are seven principles that Unitarian Universalist congregations affirm and promote: